MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/MMD-and-ITSM.md

 ---
-title: Microsoft Managed Desktop and ITSM
+title: Microsoft Managed Desktop and ITIL
 description:
-keywords: Microsoft Managed Desktop, Microsoft 365, service, documentation, ITIL ms.service: m365-md
+keywords: Microsoft Managed Desktop, Microsoft 365, service, documentation, ITISM ms.service: m365-md
 author: jaimeo
 ms.localizationpriority: normal
 ---

-# Microsoft Managed Desktop and ITSM
+# Microsoft Managed Desktop and ITIL

 Many organizations find it valuable to structure their IT services along the lines of a formalized IT Service Model (ITSM), such as [ITIL](https://www.axelos.com/best-practice-solutions/itil).

 Microsoft Managed Desktop enables your organization to comply with many key aspects of such formalized ITSM models.
-Using ITIL as an example, this topic helps you see the connections between common ITSM phases and processes and equivalent Microsoft Managed Desktop features, where applicable.
+Using ITIL as an example, this topic helps you see the connections between common ITSL phases and processes and equivalent Microsoft Managed Desktop features, where applicable.
+This only applies to the Microsoft Managed Desktop portion of your organization.

+For more comprehensive about ITIL and its phases and process see their [documentation](https://www.axelos.com/best-practice-solutions/itil).

 ## Service design